-Our trips are typically 4 days and 3 nights, often have ~6 clients, ~2-3 Guides and 5-7 llamas.
+Our trips are typically 4 days and 3 nights, Most trips we run have 6-8 guests, 2-3 Guides and 5-8 llamas.
 Guests enjoy freshly cooked excellent meals.
 Llamas carry the kitchen, food, safety gear, etc as well as a camp chair and up to 25 lbs of your own personal gear (tent, sleeping bag, clothes, personal effects).
-Until March 15th the trip cost is $1550.per guest,which includes sales tax and permit fees. .
+For 2022, the charge for trips is $1860.per guest,which includes sales tax and permit fees. .
 If you think your guide does a good job, gratuity is welcome, but not required.

 In the table below a 'spot' means we have room for one human guest.
-A short description of each trip can be found below; for additional information, we'd be happy to talk at rutherbio(at)live.com
+A short description of each trip can be found below this list; for additional information, email us a request for an itinerary and we'd be happy to provide one.
+Our email address is firstname.lastname@example.org

 We begin in an ancient temperate old growth forest, following the Quinault rainforest.
 Elk, kingfishers and many other wildlife sightings are common, especially in the morning.
 Anglers can enjoy fishing for Summer Steelhead Dolly Vardens or Sea Run cuthroat in the Quinault river.
 On day 2, we cross the river on a log bridge and enter the Enchanted Valley and visit it's Ghost Chalet.
 Depending on rainfall, up to seven different waterfalls can be seen at once.
 For those desire to climb into the alpine, can enjoy thee different high passes with meadows that directly accessible from the valley.

 Typical day: 5 miles with 700 foot gain or loss. hiking olympic national park llama